 Sleep strengthens your immune system and your body's defense against contracting viruses and infections.
 It’s also essential for daily functioning including maintaining your mental health and overall well-being.
 Here are some sleep tips:

-When social distancing, you may spend much more time with the same people.
-Whether you’re with a partner, friend or roommate, navigating this dynamic can be challenging.
-Communicate about your needs and boundaries, practice the 7 C’s of Healthy Relationships and keep the following in mind:
+You may actually be spending a lot more time with the same people.
+Whether you’re with a partner, friend, or roommate, navigating this dynamic can be challenging.
+Continue to communicate about your needs and boundaries, and to practice the 7 C’s of Healthy Relationships.
+Additionally, keep in mind the following:

 Finances may already be a concern when you’re a college student -- undergraduate or graduate.
-A crisis like a pandemic can create additional financial worries.
-Financial support services are available if you find yourself in need of them.
+A crisis like a pandemic can create more financial worries.
+There are financial support services available if you find yourself in need of them.
 Here’s what UT Austin has to offer:

-During the school year, it can be difficult to engage in hobbies and activities unrelated to school or work.
-During social distancing, you may have more time to make it a priority to explore creative ways to take care of yourself and engage in new activities.
+During the school year it can be difficult to engage in hobbies and activities unrelated to school or work.
+During this time of social distancing, maybe you now have more time to make it a priority to explore creative ways to take care of yourself and engage in new activities.
 By doing this now, you can help to create lasting habits that span past this uncertain time.
 Here are some ideas:

 Longhorns take care of each other, whether online or off.
 While engaging digitally with your peers, you can still practice bystander intervention.
-Being part of a community that looks out for each other, even when practicing social distancing, includes recognizing when someone’s digital presence starts to show signs of extreme stress such as:
+Being part of a community that looks out for each other even when practicing social distancing includes recognizing when someone’s digital presence is starting to show signs of extreme stress such as:

-Choose to connect online with someone you’re concerned about.
-Schedule a video or phone chat.
-Let them know that they’re supported by someone who cares.
-The Behavior Concerns Advice Line is a resource if you’re concerned about a UT student’s behavior.
+Choose to connect online with someone you are concerned about.
+Act to schedule a video or phone chat.
+Let them know that they are supported by someone who cares.
+There are resources like the Behavior Concerns Advice Line if you’re concerned about a student, faculty, or staff member’s behavior.